Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Conclusions

 \section{Conclusions}

-The exponentially weighted estimands combined with the canonical exponential family delivers simple exact filters, predictors and smoothers.
+The exponentially weighted estimands combined with the {\tt CEF} delivers simple exact filters, predictors and smoothers.
 They are in the same statistical spirit as generalized linear models (e.g. \cite{McCullaghNelder(89)}) and are relatively easy to fit to data using a quasi-likelihood approach either all at once or using a two step approach.

-The exponentially weighted estimands framework can be used on non-exponentially family models and even for general loss functions.
+The exponentially weighted estimands framework can be used on non-exponential family models and even for general loss functions.
 In such cases the optimization has to be carried out numerically or through a sequential approximation.
-This then relates to work on stochastic gradient descent (e.g. \cite{RobbinsMunro(51)}, \cite{toulis2015scalable,toulis2017asymptotic}, \cite{toulis2016towards}, \cite{toulis2021proximal}), \cite{LangeOsDijk(24)}, \cite {HeelLangeOsDijk(24)}, as well as the DCS/GAS filter of \cite{Harvey(13)} and \cite{CrealKoopmanLucas(13)}.